 Where to keep your emergency fund

 After your savings have grown to a more sizable amount, you might think about investing part of the funds in something that pays better interest, like a bond or a short-term certificate of deposit.
-But remember: it’s important not to take much risk with these funds, and quick access to your funds is essential.
+But remember: it’s important not to take too much risk with these funds, and quick access to your funds is essential.

 When to use your emergency fund

 When to dip into your emergency fund will depend on your individual situation.
-The right time is usually when an unforeseen event occurs that would cause you to turn to a credit card and carry a balance, versus pay off the expense in full and on time at the end of the month.
+The right time is usually when an unforeseen event occurs that would cause you to turn to a credit card and carry a balance, versus paying off the expense in full and on time at the end of the month.

 Also consider the timing of your intended purchase.
 If the furnace goes out mid-winter, and you live in a cold-weather state, you likely will need to replace it immediately.
 Using emergency fund savings to do so may be necessary.
-On the other hand, if there’s a great sale on the new washer and dryer you’ve been eyeing, but your current ones are working, that’s not a reason to raid the emergency fund.
+On the other hand, if there’s a great sale on the new washer and dryer you’ve been eyeing, but your current ones are working, that’s probably not a reason to raid the emergency fund.

 Use your emergency fund to stay in control of your financial life

 When finances are tight, especially if you are trying to get out of debt, an emergency fund may seem like a luxury.
-It is not.
-When emergencies hit, you will find that an emergency fund is a real necessity.
+However, when emergencies hit, you will find that it’s a necessity.
+To help you figure out how much at risk you could be for serious problems with debt and the ability to save for an emergency fund, download our “How to Manage Debt” guide.